How to Start an Amazon Business | How to Launch a Product on Amazon

-Once you input all these details, Amazon will give you the labelling stickers to go on the boxes themselves.
-This is the warehouse they want you to send your items too, this also changes on a regular basis, so make sure your suppliers gets these labels each time you create a shipment, even if it is re-stocking an already existing product.
+Once you input all these details, Amazon will give you the labelling stickers to go on the boxes.
+This is the warehouse they want you to send your items.
+This also changes on a regular basis, so make sure your suppliers get these labels each time you create a shipment, even if it is re-stocking an already existing product.

-LABELLING – As you can imagine Amazon owns a number of huge warehouses worldwide and they run a very efficient labelling system.
-When you are creating a shipment you will get the option on whether you would like Amazon to label your items for you, or if you would like to do it yourself.
-Personally I want to make the process as easy as possible, so I simply let Amazon take care of this.
-The prices are 0.15 per product so its doesn’t make much of an impact on higher ticket items, but if you are selling something cheap then remember to factor this into your costs.
+Labelling – As you can imagine, Amazon owns a number of huge warehouses worldwide and they run a very efficient labelling system.
+When you are creating a shipment, you will get the option on whether you want Amazon to label your items, or if you would like to do it yourself.
+Ideally, we want to make the process as easy as possible, so we let Amazon take care of this.
+The prices are 0.15 per product, so it does not make much of an impact on higher ticket items.
+If you are selling something cheap, then remember to factor this into your costs.

-Once the labelling option is completed and you have passed the shipment information onto your supplier, there isn’t a lot more you can do between now and when your product actually arrives in an Amazon FBA warehouse.
-But one thing you can and I highly recommend you do go ahead and do is to optimise your listing (for both Amazon and Google.)
+Once the labelling option is completed and you have passed the shipment information onto your supplier, there is not a lot more you can do until your product actually arrives in an Amazon FBA warehouse.
+One thing we highly recommend you do is to go ahead and optimise your listing for both Amazon and Google.

-Legal – Depending on the niche you are in will depend on wheather or not you need to have any insurance for the items.
-Although you are selling through Amazon itself the products are still yours and should be treated as such.
-If you are selling Toys there are a number of regulations that you need to look into.
+Legal – Depending on your niche, you may need to have insurance for the items.
+Although you are selling through Amazon, the products are still yours and should be treated as such.
+If you are selling toys, there are a number of regulations that you need to look into.
 Simply check Amazon’s ToS before sending your item.

-FBA Fees – The FBA fees themselves vary from product to product but are generally based on a fixed fee + a certain percentage of the price.
-They have a FBA Calculator you can use to give you semi-accurate figures on what these fees will be.
+FBA Fees – The FBA fees vary from product to product but are generally based on a fixed fee and a certain percentage of the price.
+They have an FBA Calculator you can use to give you semi-accurate figures for the fees.

 Step 4 – Optimising Your Listing